Peakk2011/EssentialAPP/README.md

 ## ✨ Overview

-**Essential App** is a minimalist yet versatile Electron-powered desktop application.
+**EssentialAPP** is a minimalist yet versatile Electron-powered desktop application.
 Designed with simplicity and efficiency in mind, it harnesses modern web technologies like **HTML, CSS**, and **JavaScript** to deliver essential features without consuming excessive system resources.

-Essential App is your **all-in-one utility app**, combining the core tools you need into one compact, easy-to-use interface.
+EssentialAPP is your **all-in-one utility app**, combining the core tools you need into one compact, easy-to-use interface.
 It’s not just free — it's **built for everyone**.

 Whether you're using an old iMac from 2011, a budget Windows machine, or anything in between, **this app just works**.
 It’s lightweight, fast, and made to deliver a smooth experience across the board.